googleapis/google-cloud-cpp/google/cloud/opentelemetry/README.md

 ## Quickstart

-The [quickstart/](quickstart/README.md) directory contains a minimal environment to get started using this client library in a larger project.
-The following "Hello World" program is used in this quickstart, and should give you a taste of this library.
+The [quickstart/](quickstart/README.md) directory contains a minimal environment to get started exporting traces from the C++ client libraries.
+The following program is used in this quickstart.

 <!-- inject-quickstart-start -->